brocaar/chirpstack-docs/content/guides/google-cloud-platform.md

     main:
         parent: guides
         weight: 1
-description: Quickstart guide on hosting the LoRa Server components on Google Cloud Platform.
+description: Quickstart guide on hosting the ChirpStack stack on Google Cloud Platform.
 ---

 # Quickstart Google Cloud Platform

-This tutorial describes the steps needed to setup the LoRa Server project on [Google Cloud Platform](https://cloud.google.com/).
+This tutorial describes the steps needed to setup the ChirpStack stack on [Google Cloud Platform](https://cloud.google.com/).
 The following Google Cloud Platform (GCP) services are used:

-* [Cloud IoT Core](https://cloud.google.com/iot-core/) is used to connect your LoRa gateways with GCP.
+* [Cloud IoT Core](https://cloud.google.com/iot-core/) is used to connect your LoRa<sup>&reg;</sup> gateways with GCP.
-* [Cloud Pub/Sub](https://cloud.google.com/pubsub/) is used for messaging between GCP components and LoRa Server services.
+* [Cloud Pub/Sub](https://cloud.google.com/pubsub/) is used for messaging between GCP components and the ChirpStack stack components.
 * [Cloud Functions](https://cloud.google.com/functions/) is used to handle downlink LoRa gateway communication (calling the Cloud IoT Core API on downlink Pub/Sub messages).